What Is the Statute of Limitations for Car Accident Claims?

 Note that the statute of limitations only gives you a deadline to file your case.
 There is no legal requirement or expectation that you should finish your entire lawsuit within two years.
 Gathering evidence for trial, in a process called “discovery,” could take some time.
 Similarly, each side is given time to focus and clarify their legal claims and defenses, including the number and types of injury, the amount of compensation, and the theories of the case.

 Because any case filed after the statute of limitations could be completely barred from court, it is vital to talk to an attorney about your case as soon as you can.
 Even if your case is not perfect, talk to an attorney before it is too late.

-Should I File for Lawsuit?
+Should I File a Car Accident Lawsuit?

 If you have been injured or lost a loved one in a car accident, filing a lawsuit may be your best option to recover compensation.
 Insurance companies are often the party who ultimately pays for injuries in a serious car accident.
 Until you show them the seriousness of your case by filing for lawsuit, they might not be willing to pay the damages you should be entitled to.